Crafting the Plan

 Following, in December 2015, Chancellor Zeppos hosted a campus-wide town hall with over 110 faculty, staff and students in attendance.
 The town hall focused on the history of Vanderbilt’s campus planning followed by a group brainstorming effort.
 The diverse group of participants shared thoughts on positive and negative aspects of the existing campus, as well as concepts that should be considered as the land use planning process moved forward.

 In addition, university leadership held a series of land use history presentations with over 250 staff, as well as a variety of student feedback events with over 150 students, to obtain additional feedback on values throughout the spring of 2016.

 These events culminated in the creation of the FutureVU Guiding Principles, drafted based on feedback received from the Vanderbilt community.
-The FutureVU principles are integral to the land use plan and will continue to guide efforts going forward.
+The FutureVU principles are integral to all planning efforts and will continue to guide efforts going forward.

 WORK IN PHASES

 Included firm selection, trustee working group kick-off and community events that resulted in defining the core humanistic values that would guide efforts going forward.

 Phase 1 - Information Gathering and Principle Definition